Disappearance of Patricia Spencer and Pamela Hobley: Recent efforts

 Mary Buehrle has continued to show support for the case, most notably at a state event known as Missing in Michigan, where family members of missing Michigan residents rally alongside law enforcement and share details of such cases.
 The pair have both been entered into national databases, such as the National Center for Missing & Exploited Children, the NamUs and The Doe Network to gain awareness, tips and the latter, possible matches with unidentified individuals.
 The National Center for Missing & Exploited Children used a technique known as age progression to illustrate an estimated likeness of how the pair could look if they were still alive, Spencer's showing a target age of sixty and Hobley's at fifty-seven.

-Hobley's dental charting and both subject's DNA profiles were obtained and were used to compare against unidentified decedents.
+Hobley's dental charting and both subjects’ DNA profiles were obtained and were used to compare against unidentified decedents.
 Neither of the girls have fingerprints on file, and Spencer's dental records are also unavailable.
 As they neglected to carry any form of identification, physical data such as dental records and DNA would be needed to identify their bodies, if they were to be found.
 A new detective was assigned to the case in 2010 and proceeded to interview witnesses again in hopes to uncover new information about the case.
 In 2013, police released a statement indicating they had a person of interest in the case, but they still needed additional information for the case to continue.